 “In a world where everyone wears a mask, it’s a privilege to see a soul.” ~ Amanda Richardson

-How much do you share of the “real you” to the people around you?
+How much do you share of the “real you” with the people around you?
 Do you wear your heart on your sleeve?
 Or does it take some time for you to warm up to others?
-In a world where we are 24/7 switched on to technology and to the global community, it seems that many of us are managing two versions of our personal brand identities – the two-dimensional one that is visible online, and the multi-dimensional one that is experienced offline.
+In a world where we are 24/7 switched on to technology and to the global community, it seems that many of us are managing two versions of our personal brand identities – the two-dimensional brand identity that is visible online, and the multi-dimensional one that is experienced offline.

-The online version is measured and paired back with strategy in mind – Then someone meets you in person offline and they strongly connect with the “real you”.
-They get to hear your laughter, see you with your guard down, observe you connecting with others.
+The online version of your brand identity is measured and paired back with strategy in mind.
+Then someone meets you in person offline and they strongly connect with the “real you”.
+They get to hear your laughter, see you with your guard down, and observe you connecting with others.
 They develop a deeper connection to you because you show more of your real self.
-They get to see you fully self-expressed.
+Your fully expressed self becomes clear to them.